poifuture/markdown-styler-for-word/src/README.md

 > Alternatives?

-Try [SlackEdit](https://stackedit.io/) if you prefer an standalone app!
+Try [SlackEdit](https://stackedit.io/) if you prefer an independent app!

 ## Appreciation